Candriam Equities L Global Demography Fund

 Human Rights

-The fund has a policy which sets out their position on the treatment of indigenous people by investee assets/companies - typically meaning they won't invest in companies with low standards.
+Has a policy which sets out the position on the treatment of indigenous people by investee assets/companies - typically meaning they won't invest in companies with low standards.

-The fund has a policy which sets out its position on LGBTQ+ related social issues and their expectations of investee assets - typically meaning they won't invest in companies with poor standards.
-See fund information.
+Has a policy which sets out its position on LGBTQ+ related social issues and their expectations of investee assets - typically meaning they won't invest in companies with poor standards.

 Meeting Peoples' Basic Needs